 Brockton is a larger medium-sized city located in the state of Massachusetts.
 With a population of 95,630 people and 21 constituent neighborhoods, Brockton is the seventh largest community in Massachusetts.
-Brockton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Brockton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Although the majority of commuting trips in the city are by private automobile, Brockton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Brockton area by reducing both traffic and air pollution.

-The education level of Brockton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 17.27% of adults 25 and older in Brockton have a college degree.
+The education level of Brockton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.27% of adults 25 and older in Brockton have a college degree.

 The per capita income in Brockton in 2010 was $23,030, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $92,120 for a family of four.
 However, Brockton contains both very wealthy and poor people as well.